Jiapeng-Ma/Code-for-Earthquake-Forecasting/README.md

 # Code-for-Earthquake-Forecasting

-Hi, please refer to the project.rmd file for detail :)
+Hi, please refer to the project.Rmd file for detail :)